Facebook And Data Brokers: What Facebook Knows About Your Offline Life, Including Salary

 Facebook is a popular social media tool that allows people to connect with friends and family, but the price to be paid comes with Facebook’s collection of personal information on its users which they collect from data brokers.

 MIT Technology Review reports that a continuing investigation by ProPublica reveals that Facebook goes beyond their user agreement where they state that they will provide you with the opportunity to use their website in exchange for personal information that you provide online.
-ProPublica states that Facebook’s website tells users that they gather information about them “from a few different sources.”
+ProPublica state that Facebook’s website tells users that they gather information about them “from a few different sources.”

 Facebook has contracts with data brokers that provide Facebook with very personal information about you that you might not be sharing online.
-Information such as your salary, how many credit cards you have and use, and your favorite restaurants are all handed over to Facebook.
-Contracts with these data brokers have been in place since 2012 after Facebook signed up with Datalogix.
+Information such as your salary, how many credit cards you have and use and your favorite restaurants are all handed over to Facebook.
+Contracts with these data brokers have been in place since 2012, after Facebook signed up with Datalogix.

-While Facebook has always said that they are “transparent” with their collection of user data where they assign areas of interest to specific users, ProPublica decided to create a tool that will allow Facebook users to find what categories they have been placed in.
+While Facebook have always said that they are “transparent” with their collection of user data where they assign areas of interest to specific users, ProPublica decided to create a tool that will allow Facebook users to find what categories they have been placed in.
 They have so far found 52,000 different areas of interest since September, which are placed in categories like “Breastfeeding in Public.”

-However, when ProPublica used Facebook’s advertising platform to find out what kind of parameters purchasers of ads could use, they discovered that there were almost 600 areas being used that were “provided by a third party.”
+However, when ProPublica used Facebook’s advertising platform in order to find out what kind of parameters purchasers of ads could use, they discovered that there were almost 600 areas being used that were “provided by a third party.”
 Furthermore, most of these had to do with Facebook users’ financial history.

 The Executive Director of the Center for Digital Democracy, Jeffrey Chester, feels that Facebook is not being completely honest about their use of different data brokers.